ShiromMakkad/LedFxDocker/README.md

 ### Balena Sound

 [balenaSound](https://github.com/balenalabs/balena-sound) is a Snapserver that's already connected to Bluetooth, Airplay, Spotify, and UPNP that's very easy to set up.
 Unfortunately, you have to be fully integrated into Balena's system to use it.
 This means deploying on balenaOS and using Balena's build tools.
-However, I've integrated this container into their ecosystem, so it will run alongside balenaSound on the same device.
+However, I've integrated this image into their ecosystem, so it will run alongside balenaSound on the same device.

 Just click the button below to deploy it!